AlanRynne/MPDA_18-AlanGit/README.md

 Other commands for publishing a single file format are available (check the lower part of the makefile)

-All output files will be saved in the `output/` folder
+All output files will be saved in the `output/` folder.
+If it is not generated